CamilleLafrance/fodmapStore/README.md

 # Low Fodmap E-commerce Website for IBS

-During my 4-month web development training at Philiance, I had the opportunity to conceptualize and create on my own an e-commerce website dedicated to offering low Fodmap products specifically designed for individuals suffering from Irritable Bowel Syndrome (IBS).
+During my 4-month web development training at Philiance, I had the opportunity to conceptualize and create on my own an e-commerce website dedicated to offering Low Fodmap products specifically designed for individuals suffering from Irritable Bowel Syndrome (IBS).

 # Background
 Irritable Bowel Syndrome (IBS) is a common gastrointestinal disorder that affects millions of people worldwide.
-Managing IBS often involves dietary modifications, and the low FODMAP diet has gained prominence as an effective way to alleviate symptoms.
-However, finding suitable low FODMAP products can be challenging for those with IBS.
+Managing IBS often involves dietary modifications, and the Low Fodmap diet has gained prominence as an effective way to alleviate symptoms.
+However, finding suitable Low Fodmap products can be challenging for those with IBS.

 # Screenshots selection
 - <img width="478" alt="Boutique" src="https://github.com/CamilleLafrance/fodmapStore/assets/77630883/e4bf7140-a8fc-4639-b3ef-9a9b38e5902f">